-The tables on the following pages list the number of instances each judge recused him or herself in the preceding six (for superior court judges) and four (for district court judges) years.
-Please note that no judges in the Second Judicial District are eligible for retention election in 2010.
+The tables following list the number of instances each judge recused him or herself in the preceding six (for superior court judges) and four (for district court judges) years.
 Blank cells indicate that the judge had not yet been appointed to his or her current position.